Chuu/GetCleanData/codebook.md

 -------------------------
 Each column names consists of a prefix signifying what domain the data belongs to.
 Interpreting the rest of the column name depends on what the prefix was.
 There are currently three prefixes -- "t", "f", and "a".
 These correspond to "Time Domain", "Frequency Domain", and "Angle".
 Time Domain and Frequency Domain are interpreted in one way, Angle a separate way.

+# Notes on Unit and Domain of Measurement
+- Unfortunately, the raw data did not specify units, hense this codebook does not explicitly specify units
+- All values in the raw data were normalized to [-1,1]

 # Time Domain / Frequency Domain Variable Convention

 If the variable name beings with a "t" or "f", then the full name can be broken into four parts.
 They correspond to: